pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC6001.md

 To split the ROM file in two smaller ones, etc..
 `-Cz"--romsize 16384 --chipsize 8192"`

+# Screen modes and graphics

+The console subsystem for the PC6001 is completely decoupled from the ROM, this allows z88dk to transparently support multiple screen modes.

+Screen modes can be changed using the following code:

+    #include <sys/ioctl.h>

+    int mode = 1;
+    console_ioctl(IOCTL_GENCON_SET_MODE, &mode);

+The following modes are supported:

+* Mode 0 - 32x16 text, supports coloured block graphics with a resolution of 64x48
+* Mode 1 - 256x192, monochrome
+* Mode 2 - 128x192, colour

+With Mode 1 and Mode 2 you will need to define a [font](https://github.com/z88dk/z88dk/wiki/Classic-GenericConsole#defining-a-custom-font) that can be used to print on console.
+Mode 1 and 2 support UDGs of course.

+To change the pixel colour you can call `textcolor()` with the desired colour.

+Of course, supported multiple screen modes does have an overhead, as a result if you don't use either mode 1 or mode2, then you can exclude their code from being included using the following pragmas: `-pragma-define:CLIB_DISABLE_MODE0=1` and `-pragma-define:CLIB_DISABLE_MODE1=1`

 # Emulator Hints

 * "Virtual NEC Trek" is good and easy to use.
+* As is the Takeda emulator
 * IP6WIN: If in trouble (japanese characters being typed), press F6.
 * Some emulator (and the untested P6DatRec tool) need the '.cas' file to be renamed to '.p6'